Forecasting cash to enhance profitability

 When should a bank or cash service provider start looking into forecasting?

 Forecasting should always be part of the resource planning process.
 For CITs, it is a “must-have” capability to run the entire operation.
 For central banks, forecasting enables them to optimize cash orders from a printing company.
 We sometimes find printworks and treasuries who rely on a “single genius,” a brilliant and experienced individual who determines the amount of cash to be printed based on his or her years of experience and a special spreadsheet.
 If that individual retires or the situation changes suddenly and drastically, as has been the case with COVID-19, it can be challenging to adapt.
 Forecasting takes out the guesswork and lets decision-making become more data-driven.

 What trends do you see when it comes to forecasting?
 What new solutions are ahead?

 Future projects include new engines for AI, new forecasting features, improved connections with Compass software, and enhanced order optimization.
-I am confident we have a bright future as part of the G+D team.
 Our source of knowledge has grown exponentially with our expanded development team and our customer base, which now includes cash experts around the world.